 The Bioinformatics Group led by Sanjeev Bhaskar supports the needs of clinical research teams and diagnostics for bioinformatic tools and services within the NHS.

-The group develops bespoke automated next generation sequencing analysis applications compliant with a CPA accredited service to improve data interpretation for clinical tests.
+The group develops bespoke automated next generation sequencing analysis applications which are compliant to ISO 15189 to improve data interpretation for clinical tests.
 The bioinformatic pipeline supports platform specific workflows from SOLiD 5500, HiSeq 2500, NextSeq 500, and MiSeq instruments.

 The work of the group was initially setup by a £1.3m joint investment strategy jointly by Manchester University NHS Foundation Trust and the University of Manchester.
 Our bioinformatics has been greatly enhanced by dedicated capital infrastructure in high performance computing, operating within the secure healthcare environment giving a capability unique within the NHS.